Use OpenAI-Compatible APIs¶

 - Create an API key in OpenRouter.

-- In Koharu, open Settings.
+- In Koharu, open Settings > API Keys and expand

 Base URLtohttps://openrouter.ai/api/v1. - Paste your OpenRouter API key into